Trump arraignment: Private plane, agents, protests expected on journey

 It has been used as a frequent backdrop for his campaign rallies and was recently refurbished and given a fresh paint job - Trump's name features in large gold lettering.

+According to the New York Times' Maggie Haberman, several Trump aides - including senior advisor Jason Miller, spokesman Steven Cheung and campaign strategist Susie Wiles - are travelling with him.

+The plane took off at 13:00.
+Its flight path is currently the most-tracked in real-time worldwide.

-Its destination, LaGuardia, is in the Queens borough of the city, which is on the other side of the East River from Manhattan.
+The flight's likely destination, LaGuardia, is in the Queens borough of the city, which is on the other side of the East River from Manhattan.

 The former president, as it happens, has less than positive feelings about LaGuardia.
 Or at least he did before a multi-billion dollar renovation was completed last year.